honghanhh/prompt_ate/README.md

 ## 1. Description

 In this repo, we implement our research on the applicability of large-scale language models (LLMs) on ATE tasks in three forms of prompting: (1) sequence-labeling response; (2) text-generative response; and (3) filling the gap of both types.
 We conduct experiments on ACTER corpora of three languages and four domains.
+Check out our paper at TSD Conference: [here](https://link.springer.com/chapter/10.1007/978-3-031-70563-2_2)

 ---